ttkitl/707genetics/README.md

 # 707genetics
-open source code for 707genetics also profile readme too
+open source code for 707genetics

 built by znede(futigd on discord)
+bio: soon boi